2340958/telegram-servercheck-docker/README.md

 # Server online-status check with reporting to telegram
 ##  in a docker container - working automated via a cronjob

-This simple script uses `netcat` to check if - for instance - a webserver is running on a server.
+This simple script uses `cURL` to check if a web application is running on a server.
 If the service is not running, it utilizes the telegram bot API for sending a message to inform the operator of the server.

 ## before you start